RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 2.
 If the robot moves strange look into the Constrains that can be set in the yaml files of the Moveit! package.

-3.
-If you don't want it to collide with the ground you can add scene objects.
-More information about that [here](http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/pr2_tutorials/planning/src/doc/planning_scene_ros_api_tutorial.html)